-This is an older, less user-friendly, method to submit a script after payu collate has completed.
+This is an older, less user-friendly, method to submit a script after payu has completed all steps that might alter the output directory. e.g. collation.
 Unlike the userscripts, it does not support user commands.
 These scripts are always re-submitted via qsub.